DPF stands for a Dollar Per Foot

 - Deploys main-parachute below 1000-feet

-- Deploying the main parachute at apogee will disqualify the team
+- Deploying the main parachute at apogee will disqualify the team.

 - Recovers Successfully

-- Returns on main parachute
+- Returns on main parachute.

-- Sustains only minor damage
+- Sustains only minor damage.

-- Fin broken off on landing
+- Fin broken off on landing.

-- Rocket engine nozzle damaged on landing
+- Rocket engine nozzle damaged on landing.

-- No structural damage
+- No structural damage.

-- The rest of the rocket must be in flyable condition
+- The rest of the rocket must be in flyable condition.

-- Rocket must be rail launched
+- Rocket must be rail or tower launched.

 - No active control systems